wiliao/k8s-kubeadm-flannel/README.md

 ![screen-shot-k8s-taint-node](screen-shot/helm-metrics-server.png)

 (3).
-Download components.yaml and modify to use insecure tls and then install, remember to enable port 4443 on all the nodes
+Download components.yaml and modify it to add hostNetwork and use insecure tls and then install, remember to enable port 4443 on all the nodes

     wget https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml